 The barrier for entry in Internet writing is extremely, extremely low.
 Everyone with a basic education can write, and most young people get more training in that area than every other generation before it (although, it should be noted, most American adults have not been to college.)
-Tons of people want you to work for free and people do because they think it will give them a chance to succeed in a competitive industry.
+Sites like cheap (and free) labor, and people sign on because they think it will give them a chance to succeed in a competitive industry.

 While it’s true that there were only limited spots to write for the Internet full time, the people I admire didn’t succeed in that space thinking of it as a competition, at least they didn’t seem to.
 Further, their careers prove that the slots aren’t fixed.
 Cracked as a website represented more than a few slots opening up; after Cracked fell apart, Cracked writers went on to making new slots elsewhere, sometimes out of thin air.

 If you’d approached Cracked thinking ‘Ok, there are only five editors within this org at any given time’ you might go and burn someone for that particular job, but if you help them, they might be in a position to help you someday.